LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

         client = TelegramClient('some_name', api_id, api_hash)

 Note that ``'some_name'`` will be used to save your session (persistent information such as access key and others) as ``'some_name.session'`` in your disk.
-This is simply a JSON file which you can (but shouldn't) modify.
+This is by default a database file using Python's ``sqlite3``.

 Before using the client, you must be connected to Telegram.
 Doing so is very easy:

     ``client.connect()  # Must return True, otherwise, try again``

 You may or may not be authorized yet.
 You must be authorized before you're able to send any request:

     ``client.is_user_authorized()  # Returns True if you can send requests``